flutter/website/src/content/ui/adaptive-responsive/layout.md

 Using breakpoints, you can set up a simple system to determine the device type:

+{% comment %}
-[xxx PENDING: Should the following example be updated to use Display instead of MediaQuery?]
+TODO(sfshaza): [xxx PENDING: Should the following example be updated to use Display instead of MediaQuery?]
+{% endcomment %}

 <?code-excerpt "lib/global/device_size.dart (getFormFactor)"?>
 ```dart